 Key Elements Of The Partnership Act

-• Section 19 allows for a partnership to vary the rights and duties of each partner by mutual consent.
+• Section 19 allows for the variation of a partner’s rights and duties by mutual consent.

-• Every partner may take art in the running of the business
+• The right of every partner to participate in running the business

-• No partner is entitled to remuneration for running the business
+• No entitlement to remuneration solely for managing the business

-• Interest earned on any excess contributions is set at 7%,
+• Interest on excess contributions is fixed at 7% per annum

-• The partnership books must be kept at the business address and accessible by all partners
+• Mandatory maintenance of partnership books at the business address, accessible to all partners

-• Section 25 protects partners from being expelled from the partnership by other partners, unless you had agreed that this is permitted
+• Section 25 protects partners from being unilaterally expelled, unless previously agreed upon.

-• Part 3 governs limited partnerships and incorporated limited partnerships, specifies the need to have a written Partnership Agreement, and allows for consent to variations and majority ruling in everyday business matters in section 68.
+• Part 3 governs limited and incorporated limited partnerships, including the requirement for a written Partnership Agreement and rules for consent and majority decisions in routine business matters (as specified in section 68).

-• Part 3 Division 3 sets out rules regarding the registration of partnerships, and specifically the naming of limited and general partners
+• Part 3, Division 3 sets out registration rules, including naming requirements for limited and general partners.

 Dissolution Of A Partnership

-Part 2, Division 4 sets out some details regarding the dissolution of partnerships other than incorporated limited partnerships.
+Part 2, Division 4 of the Act sets out the procedures for dissolving partnerships (excluding incorporated limited partnerships).

-Generally, unless agreed otherwise, partnerships can be dissolved by:
+Generally, unless otherwise agreed, a partnership may be dissolved by:

-• One partner giving notice to the other of the dissolution
+• One partner giving notice of dissolution to the others

-• If it becomes unlawful to continue the business operations
+• If continuing the business operations becomes unlawful

 What Else Do I Need To Know?

-• You do need to lodge a partnership tax return each year with the Australian Taxation Office (ATO)
+• You must lodge a partnership tax return each year with the Australian Taxation Office (ATO).

-• You must register for GST if your turnover is more than $75,000 a year
+• You must register for GST if your annual turnover exceeds $75,000.

-Reach out to our team for a free, no-obligations chat at team@sprintlaw.com.au
+Reach out to our team for a free, no-obligation chat at team@sprintlaw.com.au

 About Sprintlaw